-Update Weather always checks the GRIB for currency and downloads all required METARs from your specified Weather Server (the NOAA site is the Primary source).

-Refresh Weather updates the weather using the previously downloaded METARs, it builds a new weather map and refreshes the weather within FSX.
+Reload Weather (no cloud/visibility smoothing) and Update Weather always checks the GRIB for currency and downloads all required METARs from your specified Weather Server (the NOAA site is the Primary source).
+Refresh Weather updates the weather using the previously downloaded METARs, it builds a new weather map and refreshes the weather within the sim.
 If no previous weather data has been downloaded then the Refresh option does the same as the Update option.